 On October 1, 1984, Matthias B. Donelan bought 72 Marlborough from Geno (Gino) Rossi.
 He remodeled the house as a single-family dwelling.

-72 Marlborough remained a two-family dwelling in 2015.
+72 Marlborough continued to be assessed as a two-family dwelling in 2020.